aaronlimck/WAD2/README.md

 ## Login Credentials (For Testing)

 Below are the login credentials for admin (School Clubs) and student for testing purposes.
-You may also create an account using your email address or google acccount.
+You may also create an account using your email address or google account.

 ### Admin Account